Skip to main content

 Roxanne The Great

 All the women were lined up in the palace courtyards as per the new king's order.
-He was coming on an inspection they said.
+He was coming on an inspection, they said.
 All the women whispered among themselves.
-Some were saying he is coming to choose his prize and after him will follow his generals and the rest of the army.
-Some told this emperor was kind and respected women.
+Some were saying he is coming to choose his prize, and after him will follow his generals and the rest of the army.
+Some said this emperor was kind and respected women.
 Her eyes blurred with tears.
 She wanted freedom.
 The ropes were too tight on her soft hands.

-" Bow down to the Baselieus of Macedon, Alexander III, son of Philip II captives!"
+" Bow down to the Basileus of Macedon, Alexander III, son of Philip II, captives!"

 His hazel eyes were fixed on hers in a surprised look.
-He continued his speech but his eyes never left hers. " Someday I dream of conquering the world, and that day I want all my subjects to be happy with their Emperor.
-Do not fear me but love me and support me oh women of Bactria!
-I promise you to respect and prosperity in return!"
+He continued his speech, but his eyes never left hers. " Someday I dream of conquering the world, and that day I want all my subjects to be happy with their Emperor.
+Do not fear me, but love me and support me, oh women of Bactria!
+I promise you respect and prosperity in return!"

 Something told her that, unlike others with his power, he was not lying.